James-M-Boyette/Vue_3_NetNinja/NOTES.md

 - `v-for=(item, index) in items` ...
 Provides access to the _position_ of the element in the array
 - `v-for=(value, key) in object` ...
 Always you to itterate through an object's K:Vs

+## Vue "Refs"

+What are Vue "Refs"?

+- At an abstract level, Vue "refs" _allow the developer to specifically-target things_ in their component.
+Using objects created in the virtual DOM, template elements can become tied to script variables.
+- The most obvious and simple example of a Vue "ref" would be the "template" ref, which allows the developer to target and _directly_ modify an HTML DOM element using a "ref" _property_.
+Any element with such a property can then be targeted with the component's scripts in order to update classes, apply styling, provide new innerHTML etc. You can use template refs and directives via the 'Options' API in order to perform data binding and manipulation.

+But what if you want to use the 'Composition API'?

+- The slightly-less intuitive "ref() object" exists as a part of Vue's 'Reactivity API' (a subset of the 'Composition API').
+When using the "Composition API" (instead of the "Options API"), you will still need a way to perform databinding - something the 'Composition API' _doesn't_ allow for in its script variables out-of-the-box.
+In order to get databinding functionality, you will need to import the 'Reactivity API', which gives access to things like the 'ref' and 'reactive' objects, and the 'computed()' function.
+  > For examples and further explanation of 'reactive' and 'computed()', see the `ReactiveDemo.vue` and `RefDemo.vue` files.
+For now, we'll continue to focus on the 'ref' object.

+_Going deeper ..._

-## Template Refs (Vid #4, 25:25)
+## "Template" Refs (Vid #4, 25:25)

 What are "Template Refs"?

-- `Template Refs` allow us to store DOM elements inside a variable in order to specifically target them with the rest of our code - like we'd normally do with vanilla DOM targeting.
+- As previously-stated, `Template Refs` allow us to target DOM elements using a 'ref' property.
+A DOM element with a 'ref' property can then be stored inside a component-script's variable, making it accessible to and manipulateable by the component's script(s).
+This should feel very-much like the DOM targeting (`const targetElement = 'getElementbyID()'`) we'd normally do in a vanilla, companion JavaScript file.

 How to use "Template Refs"?

-- In order to make a given `< template>` element within a component targetable, give that element a `ref` property, such as `ref="whatever name you want"`, and then refrence/target it in your component's script methods using `this.$refs` syntax:
+- As previously indicated, in order to make a given `< template>` element within a component targetable, give that element a `ref` property, such as `ref="whatever name you want"`, and then refrence/target it in your component's script methods using `this.$refs` syntax:

   > In your component's `default methods: {...}`, use `this.$refs.[whatever name you want]` ...